 Learn more about at the Free Things in Life Music and Arts Festival website and Facebook Page!

-Special thanks to N’gamet Keita for sitting down with us during preparations for the Free Things in Life Music and Arts Festival.
+Special thanks to N’gamet Keita for sitting down with us for this People of NC interview during preparations for the Free Things in Life Music and Arts Festival.
 All photos by Christina Riley, unless otherwise noted.

 Carl Hedinger: What brought you to Durham and what’s keeping you here?